 Your AGI is like the secret ingredient in Grandma’s famous soup – it has a significant effect on the end result.
 In this case?
 Your IRMAA payment.

-the more it climbs above the threshold, the greater impact it has on your financial circumstances.
+By effectively using an insurance calculator, one can better anticipate the specific adjustments that IRMAA might necessitate.
+The more it climbs above the threshold, the greater impact it has on your financial circumstances.
 Remember, every penny matters when aiming for long-term prosperity.

 Key Takeaway: